vizorvr/patches/documentation/browser/plugins/graph.md

 #Nested Patch

 ##Description
-A special patch that structures the graph by containing a group of other patches.
-View the contents of a Nested Patch by clicking the pencil on top right of the patch.
-All Nested Patches are purple.
+(Shortcut key: 2) - A patch (purple) can contain a group of other patches, called nesting.
+You can nest patches to build deep functionality or just to keep your graph clean and tidy.
+You can edit the contents of a nested patch by clicking the pencil at top right.

 ##Inputs
 ##Outputs